-Research.
-Research of the I2S team on intelligent service coordination addresses the challenges of scalable, flexible, situated optimal and high-performance semantic service discovery, selection, and composition planning by intelligent agents in dynamic and distributed environments.
+Research: Research of the I2S team on intelligent service coordination addresses the challenges of scalable, flexible, situatively optimal and high-performance semantic service discovery, composition planning and execution by intelligent agents in dynamic and distributed environments.
 In case of contested or chargeable data and services, the agents may also have to enter rational and trusted negotiations (bargaining, coalition formation, auctions) in order to resolve the conflicting goals with maximized individual or social welfare of the respective multi-agent system.
-Research of the I2S team on intelligent data analysis addresses the challenges of scalable, privacy-aware distributed data mining, qualitative data (stream) analysis and semantic explanations of results to the user, approximated NP-hard AI and optimisation problem solving on GPU and in the cloud, and semantic deep learning for scene interpretation and planning by autonomous systems.
+Research of the I2S team on intelligent data analysis currently addresses the challenges of scalable, qualitative data stream analysis (hybrid semantic stream reasoning) and semantic explanations of results to users, as well as hybrid (deep) learning and planning for scene understanding and safe navigation of autonomous cars.

 - medical emergency assistance services in health care